timruhkopf/Codewars/Sudoku/README.md

 reverting early from a branch if a single error was made.
 To do this rather efficiently, the previously displayed continuation protocol can be used relentlessly until all untried options are tested and removed from the tracking mechanism.

+## REFACTORINGS:

+* to find multiple or all solutions of the board simply execute the recursive path once, in the base case create a deepcopy and revert this move --> this will continue the recursion.
+No Tracking and continuation protocol required.